AlexanderSavochkin/AlexanderSavochkin.github.io/posts/unveiling-the-resolver-enigma-using-black-box-method-for-understanding-resolver-and-decoding-shaft-position-part-1/index.rst

 .. has_math: true
 -->

-Resolver are rotary transformers used for measuring rotation angle of a shaft.
+Resolvers are rotary transformers used for measuring rotation angle of a shaft.
 Resolvers give analog output in form of phase shift between sinusoidal signals, so the output signal must be converted into digital form if we want to use them with digital control systems.

-In most modern applications another type of sensor, encoders, are usual "go to" solution for measuring shaft position and velocity: they are inherently digital which makes it easy to integrate them in modern control systems, they have higher accuracy and precision then resolvers and they can cost fraction of equivalent resolver.
+In most modern applications another type of sensor, encoders, is the usual "go-to" solution for measuring shaft position and velocity: they are inherently digital which makes it easy to integrate them in modern control systems, they have higher accuracy and precision then resolvers and they can cost fraction of equivalent resolver.

-Nevertheless resolvers are still applicable: they can operate in harsh environments such as extreme temperatures, shock/vibration and ionizing radiation.
-Resolvers has been around for longer time so they can be found in old equipment.
+Nevertheless resolvers are still applicable.
+They can operate in harsh environments such as extreme temperatures, shock/vibration and ionizing radiation.
+Resolvers have been around for longer time so they can be found in old equipment.

-Although resolver-to-digital converter ICs exist, we will rely on a sound card and programmatic approach in order to read the shaft angle from a resolver and will have some fun along the way.
+Although resolver-to-digital converter ICs exist, we will rely on a sound card and a programmatic approach in order to read the shaft angle from a resolver and will have some fun along the way.
-In Part 1 we will use a personal computer sound card along with a bunch of simple tools for understending the pinout, generating required exitation signals, reading the output and write the code which will extract shaft angle from the output  signal using PortAdio,
+In Part 1, we will use a personal computer sound card along with a bunch of simple tools for understending the pinout, generating required exitation signals, reading the output and write the code which will extract shaft angle from the output  signal using PortAdio,